felipenlunkes/Lunix/README.md

 # Lunix OS

+Lunix is ​​a new operating system written in C for the x86 architecture for educational purposes, serving as a testing ground for my learning in C language, hardware and operating system architecture.
+Some components are written in x86 Assembly.

+The system already supports:

+* 32-bit protected mode;
+* Keyboard drivers, console serial and parallel ports and the list will only grow;
+* Task and processes model;

+To build this system, I've been applying my knowledge gained in [Hexagonix](https://github.com/hexagonix) development, taking advantage of assembly code or converting it to C.

-Lunix OS is a new operating system written in C language for the x86 architecture.
-The rudimentary foundation of Lunix OS was based on the tutorials available [here](https://github.com/cfenollosa/os-tutorial).
+The rudimentary foundation of Lunix OS was based on the great tutorials available [here](https://github.com/cfenollosa/os-tutorial).
 The system already has thread support and will soon be much more complete!

 ## Build